 - Free credit reports are available at annualcreditreport.com.
 Do not sign up for credit monitoring.
 Credit reports are helpful to provide addresses and account numbers.
 If you have large or extraordinary expenses, you may be asked to provide proof of the expense (medical expenses, daycare, charity, etc.).
 Private schooling is often an allowed expense for a disabled child, but it is not deductible for religious purposes.

 - Complete your Credit Counseling Certificate.
 To prepare a petition, we only need your proof of income.
-But the petition cannot be filed without the Credit Counseling Certificate.
+However, the petition cannot be filed without the Credit Counseling Certificate.
 Services I recommend include bkcert.com, where they answer the phone 24 hours a day, seven days a week.
 It is a little more expensive, but it is speedy.
 Contact them at 866-859-7323.
 Start Fresh also offers courses online or by phone at 800-435-9138.
 Our attorney code is NT4459 for Start Fresh.
 For the cheapest service, my administrative assistant Toni likes prebk.com, which only costs about 15 dollars.

 - Take the second “Debtor Education course” immediately after the case filing, or you might not receive a discharge.
-Every year someone forgets to file the second course.
+Every year, someone forgets to file the second course.
 Unfortunately, it costs about $635 to reopen the case and file the certificate after the case closes.
 You must pay a second filing fee plus about $300 in attorney fees to reopen the case and file these motions.
 Both BKcert and Fresh Start automatically file the certificates for you.
 Other services may not.

 Additional steps you want to take as part of your Kentucky Bankruptcy Required Document Checklist.